You will find a way

 They started to look for a place, which was not an easy process.
 They got specially interested in the subject of industrial heritage.

 After the revolution a lot of factories were closed.
 The one in which we finally opened Ambasada was a very famous hat factory before.
 We think it’s sad that there is all this history young people don’t know about.
 It’s kind of our duty to find business models that will keep those places alive.
 Make an organized take up of the place so it makes sense also financially.
 Maybe not as much as a profit oriented business, but still have revenue to show others we can work and produce.

 Ambasada started officially in 2015, when NESst invited them to one of their projects.
-They became social enterprise, which on one hand it hires people from disadvantage background, and one the other it offers infrastructure and facilities for free to non-profit and creatives.
-The business model is based mostly on renting space to corporation and selling drinks in the small café.
+They became a social enterprise, which on one hand it hires people from disadvantaged backgrounds, and one the other it offers infrastructure and facilities for free to non-profit and creatives.
+The business model is based mostly on renting space to corporations and selling drinks in the small café.

 To think as a business is one of our biggest challenges.
 To run it as a business even though the great deal of the purpose and action don’t make any sense businesswise.
 This is really challenging.
 You take decisions with your heart, you think with your heart, but in fact we should always have the excel sheet in front of us and think with that.

 Andreea and her team acknowledged that they don’t put enough attention to the business side and that they need to do it if they want to survive.